 So you’ve never been the creative type but always had this lingering feeling that you were put on this earth to create something.
 Sometimes you sit back in the chair in your old musty, three-walled dingy cubicle wondering what life would be like if you only knew what it was you wanted to create and how to create it.
 Brandon Stanton, founder of Humans of New York, which has amassed 20 million social media followers, had that same feeling.

-Stanton worked in Chicago as a bonds trader and always knew he wanted to do something creative even though he admits to not having any artistic abilities whatsoever.
-He majored in history—a field not known to open up a world of innovative possibilities.
+Stanton worked in Chicago as a bonds trader and always knew he wanted to do something creative even though he admits to having no artistic ability whatsoever.
+He majored in history—a field not known to open up a world of innovative opportunites.

 His master plan was to save up enough money from his bondsman job and then venture off to some imaginative never-never land once the time was right.
 He took an interest in photography as a hobby, mainly photographing on the weekends as a means to escape his everyday stresses from corporate America.

 The master plan was foiled after he was laid off from his finance job after two years.
-A jobless Stanton then decided to pursue his newfound passion for photography.
+A jobless Stanton then decided to pursue a newfound passion for photography.

-He came up with a new master plan: live off of unemployment and move to New York to take 10,000 photos of interesting people to create what he referred to as “a kind of a photographic census of the city” according to an article published at National Public Radio.
+He came up with a new master plan: live off of unemployment and move to New York to take 10,000 photos of interesting people to create what he referred to as, “a kind of a photographic census of the city.”
 His plan was to sell his work to the New York Times or other publications in hopes of eventually earning an income from his photos.

 The social media gods had different plans in mind.

-The spark came after Stanton, instead of just snapping a photo, decided to engage with a green-haired woman dressed in all green.
-Stanton stated in an article from American Photo by Michael Kaplan:
+The spark came after Stanton, instead of just snapping a photo, decided to engage with a green-haired woman.
+Stanton said:

 It wasn’t a great photo; the lighting wasn’t good and I botched the composition, but she said to me, ‘I used to be a different color every day.
 Then one day I tried green and it was a really good day.
 I’ve been green every day for 15 years.’
 I put the photo up, added the caption, and it became the most popular photo I ever posted.

-One short reaction from a green-haired woman captivated Stanton’s audience.
-More stories would follow and Humans of New York would swell to millions of social media followers making it the success that it is today.
+One reply from a stranger on the streets was enough to enthrall Stanton’s audience.
+More stories would follow.
+Humans of New York would swell to millions of social media followers making it the success that it is today.

 If only it were that simple.
 The evolution of HONY went through a series of reworks and changes and continues to evolve to meet the needs of the ever-changing social media platforms.

-Stanton’s journey teaches us five key lessons involving:
+Stanton’s journey teaches us five key lessons about experimentation, consistency, paralysis by analysis, authenticity, and prioritization.

 Find your creative outlet through experimentation